johndoe31415/luksrku/README.md

      keyring of the server.
   5. The config script has given suggestions for server.txt and client.txt.
 We copy the respective contents into the files.
-  6. Then we create the server binary config:
+  6. Then we create the client and server binary configuration files:

     ```bash
     $ luksrku-config server server.txt server.bin